uccser/cs-field-guide/text/en/chapters/formal-languages.md

 However, there are also more complex models of computation such as the push-down automaton (PDA) which is able to follow the rules of context-free grammars, and the most general model of computation which is called a Turing machine.
 These models are increasingly complicated and abstract, and structures like the Turing machine aren't used as physical devices (except for fun), but instead as a tool for reasoning about the limits on what can be computed.
-In fact, in principle every digital computer is a kind of limited turing machine, so whatever limits we find for a Turing machine gives us limits for everyday computation.
+In fact, in principle every digital computer is a kind of limited Turing machine, so whatever limits we find for a Turing machine gives us limits for everyday computation.

 {comment}
 ..
 TCB  if we decide to cover non deterministic automata - could use a humorous approach - e.g. train route is semi-random, or several passengers try out all routes?